mortygrun/iwo-blm-slurs/README.md

 ```bash
 python3 word_scan.py combined_2020.txt
 ```
 You can put your own tweets on the input to analyze them by replacing the combined_*.txt.
 Make sure you wait some time because scanning may take a few minutes, depending on the file size of course.
-To use the tweets that were used in this research, look at retrieve_tweets.sh.
+To use the tweets that were used in this research, look at get_tweets.sh.